 Chiefs, Ravens early Super Bowl LV favorites

-The Kansas City Chiefs are the early favorites to win Super Bowl LV in Tampa by the majority of U.S. sportsbooks.
-The Chiefs are being offered at +600 by DraftKings, PointsBet and PlaySugarHouse and +650 by FanDuel.
+The Kansas City Chiefs are the early favorites to go back-to-back and win Super Bowl LV in Tampa by the majority of U.S. sportsbooks.
+The Chiefs, who rallied to beat the San Francisco 49ers 31-20 on Sunday in Super Bowl LIV, are being offered at +600 by DraftKings, PointsBet and PlaySugarHouse and +650 by FanDuel.

 Where all five books agree is on the New Orleans Saints and New England Patriots -- two teams with future Hall of Fame quarterbacks still facing unsettled 2020 situations -- who are being offered at the next lowest odds.
 The Saints are No. 4 across the board: +1000 by PointsBet and William Hill and +1200 by DraftKings, FanDuel and PlaySugarHouse.